sailthru/stolos/scheduler/README.md

 - **See scheduler/examples/tasks/minimal_viable_example.py for details
   on how to perform these simple steps for a spark job.**
-- A bash job doesn't need any application code to run, as long as that code is available from command-line
+- A bash job doesn't need any application code to run as long as that code is available from command-line

 A fully working example exists in **scheduler/examples/**  # TODO link